Days

 During the committee stage of the House of Lords, Baroness Taylor said:

-“As we have said before, the Government’s preference is for the Housing Ombudsman Service to deliver private landlord redress.
+“As we have said before, the Government’s preference is for the Housing Ombudsman Scheme to deliver private landlord redress.
 While not a final decision, if this is the case, we anticipate that appointment of the responsible individual will mirror the public appointment process for the existing Housing Ombudsman in the social rented sector.”

 However, it’s worth noting that there was a 474% increase in complaints about property standards and substandard living conditions between 2019 and 2025.
 This raises the question of whether the Housing Ombudsman service can also cope with PRS complaints.

-As a result, the government has allowed scope for other schemes to operate if needed.
+As a result, the Government has allowed scope for other schemes to operate if needed.

 Conclusion

-By introducing the Private Rented Sector Ombudsman, the government aims to crack down on rogue landlords and raise standards for tenants.
+By introducing the Private Rented Sector Ombudsman, the Government aims to crack down on rogue landlords and raise standards for tenants.

 Because the vast majority of landlords in the private and social housing sectors provide a quality and much-needed service to residents, the Ombudsman shouldn’t be a great cause for concern.